 Much has been made of the ages of both this film and The Expendables casts, with many of the actors middle-aged and more.
 In The Wild Geese, there are even a few quips in the cast to remind us of such (reminding me bizarrely of when Clark Gable was cast in Teachers Pet (1958)).

 The average age of the headlining trio was fifty years old and the supporting cast appeared significantly more.
 So it was nice to see them not fall into cliché by coming back for one last job.
 The Wild Geese paving the way for at least two other actor-led fun action and adventure movies, with similarly aged actors.
 It’s important to remember that;

 Age is a case of mind over matter.
 If you don’t mind, it don’t matter.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: /10

 This review was entered into Maddy Loves Her Classic Films Stewart Granger blogathon.
-Other films with this cast include Richard Harris in The Cassandra Crossing.
-Richard Burton stars in The Medusa Touch and Anne of a Thousand Days.
-He was also featured in a blogathon tribute last year on this site.
-Roger Moore starred in North Sea Hijack and The Cannonball Run HERE, about his car and HERE as a main review.
-Roger Moore is also reviewed in Bullseye, The Man who Haunted Himself, A Princess for Christmas and The James Bond Films HERE in his In Memoriam tribute post.
+Other films with this cast include Richard Harris in Juggernaut, The Cassandra Crossing and Robin and Marian.
+Richard Burton starred in Whos Afraid of Virginia Woolf, The Medusa Touch, Where Eagles Dare, The Fall Guy and Anne of a Thousand Days and his blogathon.
+Roger Moore starred in North Sea Hijack, his tribute HERE and in this guest post of The Man with the Golden Gun.
 Stewart Granger starred in Hotel, The Love Boat and Murder She Wrote.
-Jack Watson in All Creatures Great and Small and North Sea Hijack.